andystrain23/secure-systems-architectures/README.md

     `python3 server.py`

 The server will display a confirmation message that it has successfully started and is running.
 This will start allowing requests from the 2 client .py files, read and send.

 2. User accounts

 - Creating a user account

-**to do**
+    `python3 send.py --create-account`

+The application will prompt the user with how to create a by specifying a username and password.

 - Using the provided accounts